liamzebedee/local-snx-ovm/README.md

 ## Overview

 This is a WIP to integrate the UI and smart contract engineering into one cohesive flow.
+L2-only for now, though quite easy to get running for L2 if you're curious.

 Components to a local setup: